 The thesis may consist of two or three journal articles where the student was first author, so long as it includes an introduction and conclusion that relate the research projects to one another.

-Graduate students must submit their thesis proposal in their fourth year of the program, following the qualifying exam in the third year.
+Graduate students must submit their thesis proposal by the end of the Spring semester of their fourth year of the program, following the qualifying exam in the third year.
 The dissertation must be finished within the following two years.
 Extension beyond the student’s fifth year requires a report by the student‘s Thesis Committee and review by the BCS Education Committee.

 The Thesis Committee consists of faculty members experienced in those research areas represented in the student’s thesis proposal, regardless of their area of departmental affiliation.

 The Committee generally consists of three departmental faculty members and one outside reviewer, such as faculty from another MIT department or nearby university.
 The student‘s Advisor may not serve as the Committee Chairperson.